-Norfolk has approximately 5,000 hotel rooms, including nearly 1,500 in the downtown area.
-Tourism and conventions employ over 7,000 workers in the City and generate \$28.8 million in state taxes and \$23.9 million in local tax revenue.
+Norfolk has approximately 5,000 hotel rooms, including nearly 1,650 in the Downtown area.
+Tourism and conventions employ over 7,000 workers in the City and generate an estimated \$28.8 million in state taxes and \$23.9 million in local tax revenue.
 It is estimated travelers to the City spend over \$764 million annually.
-Construction of the new Hilton Norfolk at The Main and The Exchange conference center is underway.
-The \$147 million public/private downtown project will include a 50,000 square foot conference center; a 4-Star Hilton hotel with approximately 300 rooms, three full-service restaurants and a parking garage.
-The project is expected to create approximately 250 jobs and an estimated \$2 million in annual tax revenue.
-It is being developed by Gold Key PHR Hotels and Resort, with opening expected in March 2017.
+The new Hilton Norfolk at The Main and The Exchange conference center opened March 2017.
+The \$164 million public/private Downtown project includes a 50,000 square foot conference center; a 4-Star Hilton hotel with approximately 300 rooms, three full-service restaurants and a parking garage.
+The project has created approximately 250 jobs and an estimated \$2 million in annual tax revenue.
+It was developed by Gold Key PHR Hotels and Resort.